Sainte-Anne-de-Kent, New Brunswick: Conseil scolaire de district des écoles du Sud-Ouest

-Community Attractions
+Arts and culture

 Home County Folk Festival

 Held annually in Sainte-Anne-de-Kent, the Home County Folk Festival is one of the largest folk music festivals held in New Brunswick.
 It is an admission by donation festival held each July in Victoria Park in downtown Sainte-Anne-de-Kent.
 The non-profit organization which produces the festival was formed in 1973, and they have held a festival every year since.

 The 2010 Home County Folk Festival was held July 16–18, 2010 and featured the renowned singer Bruce Cockburn.
 There was a crowd of an estimated 10-20 thousand people that came to hear Cockburn, which was possibly the largest crowd at any Home Country Folk Festival.